foogaro/redis-gears-for-caching-patterns/README.md

 ![Cache-Aside read](images/Cache-Aside-AL.png)

+More detail in the [Caching at application layer](#caching-at-application-layer) section.

 ### Read-Through
 This pattern describes how the data should be retrieved.
 The application layer, the service, only connects to the Redis cache, without ever connecting to the database.